-Nutritional deficiencies play an important role in skin issues.
-For example, zinc is an important nutrient for clear healthy skin.
+Nutritional deficiencies play an essential role in skin issues.
+For example, zinc is an important nutrient for clear, healthy skin.
 Therefore Zink can be consumed as a supplement or obtain from foods such as green beans, sesame seeds, and pumpkin seeds.

 B-vitamins: Supplement or in foods like green vegetables, seeds, and nuts

 E-vitamins: Also called the beauty-supplement.
-Supplements of in food like almonds and avocado.
+Supplements of food like almonds and avocado.

 Aging of the skin:

-Youthful skin contains a healthy amount of three things; fibroblast cells and elastin and collagen.
-Now, as we age all three begins to disappear.
+Youthful and glowing skin contains a healthy amount of three things; fibroblast cells and elastin and collagen.
+Now, as we age, all three begins to disappear.

 Skin aging is caused by the destructive process of free radical damage to the DNA in skin cells.
-This injures both the skins elastin (which provide skins stretching quality) and collagen (which is responsible for strength and firmness).
-UV light can also damage the skins immune cells.
+This injures both the skins elastin (which provides skins stretching quality) and collagen (which is responsible for strength and firmness).
+UV light can also damage the skin’s immune cells.